WHAT IS A HERNIA?

 A hernia may develop when there is a weak spot or opening in the wall of muscle and connective tissue that supports your abdomen.
 Once you have a weakness in your abdominal wall, anything that increases the pressure in your abdomen may push fat or part of an organ through the opening.
-When the tissues or organs inside your abdomen bulge through a weakness in your abdominal wall, it is called a hernia.
+When the tissues or organs inside your abdomen bulge through a weakness in your abdominal wall, it is called a hernia

-In some cases, however, a hernia may be diagnosed but does not have to be repaired right away.
-For example, an ultrasoundAn ultrasound is a diagnostic test that uses sound waves to create pictures of the tissues and internal organs in your body. may identify a hernia at a very early stage, when it is still quite small.
-Your doctor may suggest a period of ’watchful waiting‘ to see how the hernia develops.
-If it stays small and does not interfere with your health, an operation may not be necessary.
-An experienced surgeon will be able to make an accurate diagnosis and recommend a treatment plan in a situation like this.
+In some cases however, a hernia may be diagnosed but that does not mean it has to be repaired right away.
+For example, an ultrasound may identify a hernia at a very early stage, when it is still quite small.
+Your doctor may suggest a period of “watchful waiting” to see how the hernia develops.
+If it stays small and does not interfere with your health or quality of life, an operation may not be necessary.
+An experienced hernia surgeon will be able to make an accurate diagnosis, and recommend a treatment plan, in this type of situation.